Frequently Asked Questions

 It’s normal for plants to look a little tired after their journey — most bounce back quickly with proper care.
 If your plant arrives damaged or you're concerned about its condition, please contact us within 36 hours and include a photo.
 We’ll make it right.

-3. Where do you ship?
+3. Where do you ship from and ship to?

 We do not ship to Hawaii, Alaska, or Puerto Rico at this time.